julianlam/feps/fep/fe34/fep-fe34.md

 Consumers MUST NOT trust embedded objects that do not satisfy these conditions.

-In order to mitigate impersonation risks resulting from consumers not verifying ownership during the authentication, originating servers MUST enforce actor isolation by recursively verifying those objects when a client submits an activity.
+In order to mitigate impersonation risks resulting from consumers not verifying ownership during the authentication, originating servers MUST enforce actor isolation by recursively verifying embedded objects when a client submits an activity.
 If an embedded object is owned by a different local actor, the server must either authenticate the object or reject the activity.

 Embedded non-anonymous objects SHOULD NOT be partial representations.
 A server that relies on embedding for authentication might save a partial representation of an object to the cache, replacing the full object.